goete/The-Other-90/README.md

 4. As a user, I want to be able to have my high score separate from other people's by my name
 5. As a user, I want to be able to be able to actually play the games
 6. As a user, I want to be able to see the time I have for each turn
-7. As a user, I want to be able to see a leaderboard of the top scores and where I rank.
+7. As a user, I want to be able to see a leaderboard of the top scores.